As soon as you create an ACL script, you often have to add to it or edit it. There’s an easy way to do it.

 The primary file had a new field, OS, added to it, so I needed to add that field to my script.
 I typed in the extra field (it must be in the same location in the script in which it appears in the source file) and added “FIRST 10″ at the end, as shown below in yellow:

-Once the script worked with 10 fields, I deleted “FIRST 10″ and ran the join script with all records.
+Once the script worked with 10 records, I deleted “FIRST 10″ and ran the join script with all records.

 Now that the join script was working correctly with the new field, I needed to change the extract script.